Senior Management Team

 Martha joined Larkin Street in October 2005 and since then she’s held several direct service and management roles.
 In 2009, as the Manager of Education and Training she increased post-secondary counseling and enrollment for Larkin Street youth, and focused on integrating educational programming throughout the Larkin Street continuum.
 In 2013, Martha was promoted from Program Manager to Associate Director, in recognition of her skill level and her intensive participation in Larkin Street’s strategic planning process and implementation of key education initiatives that arose from that plan.
 In 2014, she became Director of Larkin Street Academy and provided senior leadership to all education, workforce development, and training services.
 Prior to her responsibilities at Larkin Street, Martha worked for the Digital Learning Commons, a nonprofit organization that provided online educational tools to students and educators across Washington State.
 Martha received a BS in engineering from the University of Washington and brings her strong analytical, problem-solving and team skills to Larkin Street Youth Services.

 Dan Barton, Director of Human Resources

 Haley Mousseau, Director of Research & Evaluation

 Jay Robertson, Director of Facilities and Housing

-View the biographical sketches of the 2015-16 Senior Management Bios.
+View the biographical sketches of the Senior Management Team.